Who Can Apply?

 All applicants who speak English as a second language, including US citizens, must submit results from either TOEFL (Test of English as a Foreign Language) or IELTS (International English Language Testing System).
 Since proficiency in English is a prerequisite for acceptance, applicants must attain an acceptable score on either test; RISD Pre-College requires a minimum result of 93 on the TOEFL or 6.5 on IELTS.
 Students who are not able to obtain a test score at the time of submitting an online application, or who have previously tested and are not able to access their test score, must provide a letter confirming their proficiency in English (spoken/written language and comprehension) from their academic advisor or English teacher.
 Applications will not be processed if documentation of proficiency is not submitted at the time of applying.

 International Student Payments

 After acceptance, international students are required to submit payment in full (tuition, housing and dining fee, and health center fee) within 5 business days.
-Students who are accepted to the program will receive an email with a link to the RISD/CE online payment portal–students will have the option to pay using a credit card, check (from a domestic bank account), or a wire transfer.
+Students who are accepted to the program will receive a decision letter on their applicant portal with a link to the RISD/CE online payment center–students will have the option to pay using a credit card, check (from a domestic bank account), or a wire transfer.